Flarf poetry

 Flarf poetry was an avant-garde poetry movement of the early 21st century.
-The term Flarf was coined by the poet Gary Sullivan, who also wrote and published the earliest Flarf poems.
+The term flarf was coined by the poet Gary Sullivan, who also wrote and published the earliest Flarf poems.
 Its first practitioners, working in loose collaboration on an email mailing list, used an approach that rejected conventional standards of quality and explored subject matter and tonality not typically considered appropriate for poetry.
-One of their central methods, invented by Drew Gardner, was to mine the Internet with odd search terms then distill the results into often hilarious and sometimes disturbing poems, plays and other texts.
+One of their central methods, invented by Drew Gardner, was to mine the Internet with odd search terms then distill the results into humorous or disturbing poems, plays and other texts.

 Pioneers of the movement include Jordan Davis, Katie Degentesh, Drew Gardner, Nada Gordon, Mitch Highfill, Rodney Koeneke, Michael Magee, Sharon Mesmer, Mel Nichols, Katie F-S, K. Silem Mohammad, Rod Smith, Gary Sullivan and others.

 Overview

 Joyelle McSweeney wrote in the Constant Critic:

 Joshua Clover wrote in The Claudius App:

 In 2007, Barrett Watten, a poet and cultural critic, long associated with the so-called Language poets observed that:

 Discussion about Flarf has been broadcast by the BBC and NPR and published in magazines such as The Atlantic, Bookforum, The Constant Critic, Jacket, The Nation, Rain Taxi, The Wall Street Journal and The Village Voice.
 Further discussion has taken place on dozens of blogs and listservs across the United States, and in Australia, Denmark, Finland, Germany, Holland, Mexico, and elsewhere.